schummar/schummar-translate/README.md

 - `fallbackElement` the same as `fallback` but also allows to pass a `ReactNode` to display more complex (e.g styled) fallbacks for translations embedded in JSX.
 - `placeholder` lets you define a string that will be displayed in place of a translated string while the active locale is loading (when using promises)
 - `placeholderElement` the same as `placeholder` but also allows to pass a `ReactNode` to display more complex (e.g styled) placeholders for translations embedded in JSX.
+- `cacheOptions.maxEntries` the maximum amount of entries that are kept in cache.
+The cache is currently used to memoize Intl instances, since creating them is quite expensive.
+- `cacheOptions.ttl` how long cache entries are kept, in milliseconds.
+Cleanup happens on next cache miss.
+- `dateTimeFormatOptions` default options for `dateTimeFormat` calls.
+- `displayNamesOptions` default options for `dateTimeFormat` calls.
+- `listFormatOptions` default options for `dateTimeFormat` calls.
+- `numberFormatOptions` default options for `dateTimeFormat` calls.
+- `pluralRulesOptions` default options for `dateTimeFormat` calls.
+- `relativeTimeFormatOptions` default options for `dateTimeFormat` calls.

 The return value is meant to be exported so the provided functions can be used everywhere in your app: `export const { getTranslator, useTranslator, t } = createTranslator({ ... })`